W Punta Mita

 SURF

-While the beaches of Sayulita can be a little crowded (think Waikiki only without the high rises), San Pancho offers an equally desirable surf break with a little more breathing room.
-Locals are always shucking fresh coconuts, and there’s a small healthy eatery located right on the sand called ORGANI-K for a little post-surf sesh snack.
-There’s also a secret surf spot that requires a “Jurassic Park”-esque jaunt through the jungle but is well worth the 10-minute traipse once you see the white sands and crystal clear cerulean waters of Playa La Lancha.
+While the beaches of Sayulita can get a little crowded (think Waikiki vibes, minus the high rises), San Pancho offers a more relaxed surf break with extra breathing room.
+Fresh coconuts?
+Always on hand, thanks to the locals shucking them beachside.
+And for a post-surf snack, ORGANI-K—a small, healthy eatery right on the sand—hits the spot.
+Feeling adventurous?
+There’s also a secret surf spot that’s worth the journey.
+A “Jurassic Park”-style trek through the jungle leads to Playa La Lancha.
+After a quick 10-minute traipse, you’ll be rewarded with white sands and crystal-clear cerulean waters.
+Pure paradise.
 This secluded sanctuary is a surfer’s dream with consistent waves year-round that are suitable for all skill levels.

 STAY

-While there are many hotels to choose from in this area ranging from boutique to boujee, one that sticks out (by camouflaging in) is the W Hotel Punta de Mita.
-This swanky hotel just completed a multi-million dollar renovation, and everything from the Huichol-inspired accents peppered throughout the property to the breathtaking beach views will have you saying adios to everyday life and hello to heaven.
-You won’t even need to leave the hotel, as it hosts a spa, two pools, three on-site restaurants and multiple culinary experiences (including a Jose Cuervo Reserva tasting and course pairing), a ceviche making class, cacao ceremonies, mixology classes and the ultra-exclusive Mesa1—a private restaurant that only does one seating a day and is situated on an island in the center of a spring-fed lake.
+With plenty of hotels to choose from—ranging from boutique to boujee—one that stands out by blending in is the W Hotel Punta de Mita.
+This swanky spot just wrapped up a multi-million dollar renovation, and the results are pure magic.
+From Huichol-inspired accents scattered throughout the property to breathtaking beach views, it’s easy to say adios to everyday life and hello to paradise.
+You won’t even need to leave the hotel.
+There’s a spa, two pools, and three on-site restaurants offering multiple culinary experiences.
+Think Jose Cuervo Reserva tastings with course pairings, ceviche-making classes, cacao ceremonies, and mixology workshops.
+For something truly unforgettable, book Mesa1—an ultra-exclusive, one-seating-a-day restaurant set on an island in the middle of a spring-fed lake.

 SHOP

 Sayulita and San Pancho are great spots for everything from knick knacks to street steals and beyond.
 A fan favorite is Revolución del Sueño, which is located minutes from the plaza.
-This place oozes cool with modern-day takes on Friday Kahlo and Emiliano Zapata imagery as well as locally manufactured goods highlighting Mexican culture and flair.
-Who doesn’t love a good lucha libre tchotchke?
-If you’re looking for a place to grab some goodies to bring home to friends and family, Tiendita Hola is another spot located just off of the main square that only features local designers and artists.
+This place oozes cool, blending modern-day takes on Frida Kahlo and Emiliano Zapata with locally made goods that celebrate Mexican culture.
+And honestly, who can resist a fun lucha libre tchotchke?
+If you’re on the hunt for unique goodies to bring home for friends and family, head to Tiendita Hola.
+Located just off the main square, this gem exclusively showcases local designers and artists.
+It’s the perfect spot to score something special and authentically Sayulita.
 You won’t be able to walk away without at least one accessory.

 STROLL